mukhtar-github/react-advanced/README.md

 Once you dispatch your action, then in reducer you need to handle it.
 Reducer is taking as parameter, two things, state - right before update, and then what action you want it to do, that's testing.

-One thing to keep in mind is that, you always want to return something from reducer.
-Because, this is going to be a useState where if you don't return anything, non of the functionalities will make sence.
+One thing to keep in mind is that, from reducer, you always want to return some kind of state.
+Because, this is going to be that use case, where if you don't return, non of the functionalities that you have later, is going to make sence.

 ### useContext Corresponding Projects